Algebraic groups over free and hyperbolic groups: Bounded stretch and application to vertices of surface type

 \begin{rem} The length of $f$ should be thought of as an analogue of the degree of a polynomial (although the length of $aX_1X_2b X_2^{-2}$ is 6 while its degree should rather be 4). \end{rem}

 \begin{dfn} Let $\alpha \in \Aut_{\Gamma}(L)$.
 We define the \emph{stretch} of $\alpha$ (with respect to the $\Gamma$-generating set $X_1,\dots,X_n$ of $L$) as

 \end{dfn}

-\begin{rem} The equivalence between the two definitions follows from the fact that $\Gamma\cup \{X_1,\dots,X_n\}$ is a generating set of $L$, so the stretch of $\alpha$ is bounded by the length of their images. \end{rem}
+\begin{rem} The equivalence between the two definitions follows from the fact that $\Gamma\cup \{X_1,\dots,X_n\}$ is a generating set of $L$, so the stretch of $\alpha$ is bounded by the length of the images of these elements. \end{rem}